This is one of our all-time favourite trips designed to dazzle and inspire at every turn. If you want to experience the country’s finest historic…

-Staying in five star hotels you experience India’s cultural, sacred and religious heritage on this tour of the North's historic highlights.
-Spanning 2,500 years of monumental architecture, this loop from Delhi across the Gangetic Plains to Varanasi and southern Rajasthan weaves between India’s most iconic temples, palaces and forts, culminating with a stay in the dreamy lakeside city of Udaipur.
-In the course of a highly varied fortnight you’ll travel in the footsteps of the Buddha, experience the erotic intensity of Khajuraho’s tantric stone carvings and watch the sunrise over the Ganges, as well as seeing the Taj Mahal and many other fabulous medieval wonders of Agra, including a couple of rarely visited gems.
+Staying in five-star hotels, you will experience some of India’s most prominent cultural and sacred sites on this two-week tour of northern India’s historic highlights.
+Spanning 2,500 years, this loop from Delhi across the Gangetic Plains to Varanasi and southern Rajasthan weaves between the region’s iconic forts, temples and palaces, culminating with a stay in the dreamy lakeside city of Udaipur.
+Over the course of the tour, you get to walk in the footsteps of the Buddha, experience the erotic intensity of Khajuraho’s tantric stone carving, watch the sun rise over the Ganges, and experience the Taj Mahal, the fabulous medieval wonder of the world.

 Cultural Holidays Wildlife Holidays River Cruising Holidays Luxury Train Holidays Family Holidays Honeymoons Beach Holidays Adventure Holidays